We are considering a home share companion what do I need to know?

 If a companion is from another country, are they vetted in that country?

 Saoirse Sheridan who came up with the idea for Elder Home Share when she was given notice to move out of her rented accommodation in 2015, home shared with David 98 from April 2016 to April 2018.
-She is now in her second home share match and continues to have a friendship and visit David in his nursing home.
+She is now in her second home share match and continues to have a friendship and visit David in his nursing home, most recently to celebrate his 100th Birthday on the 18th of January 2020.